CemraJC/smart-autocurtains/README.md

 to set up the system once.

 Before attempting setup, make sure that the power is on.
 The system should flash a green LED once when the power is turned on.
+Then, the curtains will automatically seek the home position.
 If it is the first run, a red LED should turn on next.

 ## Setting remote buttons